BilalMern/react/5 Lets get hooked/README.md

 In path ./ means accessing file from same folder and when import something from same file ./ is necessary to write because if we dont write it then it is considered as a node module part.
 So by writing ./ we insure that it is local file not in node-modules.

 Suppose if we have to keep our data and the UI layer consistent or parelled to each other that is where react comes into the picture.

+REACT HOOKS:
+To create react super power variables we use hooks. the hooks in the end of the day is simple js functions which is given to us by react its a prebuilt, the only thing is that function comes with super powers